DevExpress/DevExtreme.AspNet.Data/net/docfx/apidoc/server-side-summary-example.md

 ```

 > [!Important]
-> Custom aggregators get ignored if the LINQ provider groups data and calculates summaries.
+> Custom aggregators are ignored if the LINQ provider groups data and calculates summaries.
 Set [`RemoteGrouping`](xref:DevExtreme.AspNet.Data.DataSourceLoadOptionsBase.RemoteGrouping) to `false` for custom aggregators to apply.